sbe4658/alx-low_level_programming/0x00-hello_world/README.md

  3. **Assemnling** - Converts assembly code to machine readable code
  4. **Linking** - links libraries with their functions (all of them are in machine readable code).
 ### Betty-style:
- betty coding is style is way to write c programs in way that is easy to read and not over-documenting your code betty hates:
+`Betty style` is a coding style mainly for increasing the readability and reducing over-documenting the script or the code.
+### Important guidlines:
   * spaces always use TAB at the beginnig of a line
   * comments in betty are:
    * `/* comment */`